ctwise/graylog-go/README.md

 Command-line interface to search and interrogate a Graylog instance.
 Very useful for searching and tailing logs from the command-line.

 Originally came from https://github.com/bvargo/gtail.
-I converted it first to Python, then Go.
+I converted it first to Python 3, then Go.

 ```text
 usage: graylog [-h|--help] [--list-streams] [-a|--application "<value>"]